Iran–Lebanon relations: Anti-Iranian unrest in Lebanon since 2019

 Since 2019, large protests broke out in Lebanon where Lebanese people accused the government of cronyism, corruption and mismanagement; but the protest was significant as it openly challenged Iranian influence, notably Iranian meddling in Lebanon's political system, and anti-Hezbollah remarks among the Lebanese populace, this had increased due to widespread violence and oppression Hezbollah officials did to the protesters.

 Iran had blamed the West of fueling the unrest while at the same time distancing itself from the protests out of fear of an ongoing backlash against Iran among Lebanese public.
 Anti-Iranian sentiment has seen a major spike in 2021 as the majority of protesters are demanding that Iran quit the country.

-on August 7, 2025, Iran's Foreign Minister Abbas Araghchi spoke against Lebanon’s decision to disarm Hezbollah, stating that it will surely fail, as Hezbollah is strong and has Iran’s commitment to it.
-Lebanese officials were outraged by his comments, causing Foreign Minister Youssef Rajji to summon Iran's ambassador making note that the comments are an unacceptable interference in Lebanon’s internal affairs.
-Other Lebanese politicians like MP Ghayath Yazbeck went even further, calling for a UN complaint over what they described as an attack on Lebanon’s sovereignty.
+on August 7, 2025, Iran's Foreign Minister Abbas Araghchi spoke against Lebanon's decision to disarm Hezbollah, stating that it will surely fail, as Hezbollah is strong and has Iran's commitment to it.
+Lebanese officials were outraged by his comments, causing Foreign Minister Youssef Rajji to summon Iran's ambassador making note that the comments are an unacceptable interference in Lebanon's internal affairs.
+Other Lebanese politicians like MP Ghayath Yazbeck went even further, calling for a UN complaint over what they described as an attack on Lebanon's sovereignty.

+IRGC ban

+On 5 March 2026, during the 2026 Iran war, it was announced that all activity of the Iranian IRGC in Lebanon is banned.
+In addition, it was decided to require Iranian nationals to obtain a visa to enter Lebanon.
+The Lebanese foreign minister also said that the government is "to end Iranian influence in the country".
+On 24 March, they ordered the Iranian ambassador to leave the country by 29 March.
+On 30 March, Israeli foreign minister Gideon Sa'ar said that the ambassador had not left, and claimed that Lebanon was "effectively under Iranian control."
+The fact that the ambassador had remained in Lebanon was later confirmed by the Iranian foreign minister.